joeniederer/Strava_Data_Project_SQL_PowerBI/README_strava_sql_queries.md

 # Strava Power BI SQL Queries

-This README contains the SQL queries used for analyzing Strava running data in Power BI.
+This README contains the SQL queries used for analysing Strava running data in Power BI.
 Queries are grouped by analytical focus area.

 ## 1. Volume & Consistency